“I always stressed that I didn’t have coaching experience, but that I did have a deadline: 9th June.”– Jürgen Klinsmann

 Having started his career at local club Stuttgarter Kickers in the 2.
 Bundesliga, Göppingen-born Klinsmann moved to neighbours VfB where he forged his reputation as a tireless runner with a sharp eye for goal.
 Blessed with both strength and pace, Klinsmann’s exploits in the Bundesliga were quickly noticed.
 At the end of 1987, the young striker with the gazelle-like stride was picked for the Nationalmannschaft, making his debut at the end of the year against Brazil in Brasilia.

 By the following year, Klinsmann had made his way into Franz Beckenbauer’s starting eleven.
 The watching world would get their first good sighting of him at Euro 1988 where he made a positive impression, and later in the year he was part of the German team that claimed the bronze medal at the Olympic Games in Seoul.

 Knowing that their star striker had become a much sought-after asset, Stuttgart knew that the time had come for Klinsmann to seek new pastures, In 1989, he joined Internazionale in Serie A after five successful seasons at the Neckarstadion.
-By the time of the 1990 World Cup, Klinsmann was a household name and a sure-fire regular in the German team.
+By the time of the 1990 World Cup, Klinsmann was a household name and an established regular in the German team.

 The tournament in Italy was a wonderful one for Klinsmann, who started in all of West Germany’s seven matches.
 He more than played his part as the Mannschaft stormed to a third world title, scoring three goals and also winning the crucial penalty in the quarter-final against Czechoslovakia.
 Including his memorable finish in the second round game against the Netherlands, all of Klinsmann’s goals were scored at the San Siro in Milan, where he played his club football for Inter.